Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

-\begin{proof} We prove that the Algorithm \textbf{\ref{alg:sga-generator}} is guaranteed to terminate and to create a canonical SGA expression for a given SGQ $Q$.
-The dependency graph of an RQ is acyclic as RQ are non-recursive (Definition \ref{def:rq}), hence, Line \ref{line:sga-topological} is guarenteed to define a partial order over the $Q$'s predicates.
+\begin{proof} The dependency graph of an RQ is acyclic as RQ is non-recursive (Definition \ref{def:rq}); hence, Line \ref{line:sga-topological} is guaranteed to define a partial order over $Q$'s predicates.
 Algorithm \textbf{\ref{alg:sga-generator}} generates an SGA expression for each predicate in this order and caches it in $exp$ array.
-In particular, Line \ref{line:sga-edb} generates an SGA expression for each EDB predicate and Line \ref{line:sga-path} generates a \textsf{PATH} expression for each body predicate with a Kleene star.
-For each rule $d(src, trg) := l_1(src_1, trg_1), \cdots, l_n(src_n, trg_n)$, Line \ref{line:sga-generate-join} generates a \textsf{PATTERN} expression.
-Finally, Line \ref{line:sga-union} generates a \textsf{UNION} expression if there are multiple rules with the same head predicate $d$.
-As each predicate is processed based on the partial order defined by the dependency graph $G_Q$ (Line \ref{line:sga-visit-order}), $exp$ is guarenteed to have SGA expressions for each predicate $r_j, 1 \leq j \leq i$ when processing the predicate $r_i$.
-Once all predicates are processed, Line \ref{line:sga-return} returns the SGA expression of the reserved $Answer$ predicate.
-Hence, we conclude that Algorithm \textbf{\ref{alg:sga-generator}} correctly constructs an SGA expression for a given SGQ. \end{proof}
+In particular, Line \ref{line:sga-edb} generates an SGA expression for each EDB predicate and Line \ref{line:sga-path} generates a PATH expression for each body predicate with a Kleene star.
+For each rule $d(src, trg) := l_1(src_1, trg_1), \cdots, l_n(src_n, trg_n)$, Line \ref{line:sga-generate-join} generates a PATTERN expression.
+Finally, Line \ref{line:sga-union} generates a UNION expression if there are multiple rules with the same head predicate $d$.
+As each predicate is processed based on the partial order defined by the dependency graph $G_Q$ (Line \ref{line:sga-visit-order}), $exp$ is guaranteed to have SGA expressions for each predicate $r_j (1 \leq j \leq i)$ when processing predicate $r_i$.
+Once all predicates are processed, Line \ref{line:sga-return} returns the SGA expression of the $Answer$ predicate.
+Hence, Algorithm \textbf{\ref{alg:sga-generator}} correctly constructs an SGA expression for a given SGQ. \end{proof}

-The complexity of evaluating SGA expressions is the same as that of RQ given their relationship as noted above -- it is NP-complete in combined complexity and NLogspace-complete in data complexity \cite{reutter2017regular, bonifati2018querying}.
+The complexity of evaluating SGA expressions is the same as RQ given their relationship noted above: NP-complete in combined complexity and NLogspace-complete in data complexity \cite{reutter2017regular, bonifati2018querying}.